iptch/2024-11-gateway-api/demo/README.md

 ### Setup the Cluster

-In order to setup your cluster, copy the variables-tmp.tfvars file into variables.tfvars file.
-Fill in the missing variables
+In order to setup your cluster, run:

 ```bash
 # run terraform script